-Zachary Lizee who is a Graduate Research Intern in the program on information science, reflects on his investigations into information standards, and suggests how libraries can reach beyond local instruction on digital literacy to scaleable instruction on digital citizenship.
+Zachary Lizee who is a Graduate Research Intern in the program on information science, reflects on his investigations into information standards, and suggests how libraries can reach beyond local instruction on digital literacy to scaleable education on to catalyze information citizenship.

 21st century Libraries, Standards Education and Socially Responsible Information Seeking Behavior